ataraxao/drex/README.md

 - **This is not a tax strategy.** The template explicitly does not promise any tax characterization.
 - **This is not child support avoidance.** Child-related statutory rights and obligations are not waivable by private contract.

+## How to review / provide feedback (high-signal critique welcome)

+If you’re reviewing as a lawyer, custodian ops, trust/escrow admin, mediator, or tax professional, the highest-value feedback is:

+- **Fillability:** can your custody stack actually implement the authority split and recipient restrictions?
+- **Attack surface:** where would a court/arbitrator expand beyond “account + formula + ledger”?
+- **Recharacterization risk:** partnership/support optics and how to reduce them without adding obligations.
+- **Administrator viability:** event-only workload, fee realism, refusal/transition conditions.

+Best ways to contribute:
+- Open a GitHub Issue with your critique (small, specific, actionable).
+- Or submit a PR with suggested edits and short rationale.

 ## Contributing / forks

 This repo is CC0.
 You are free to fork and adapt.
 If you publish improvements, consider keeping: